 Throughout the United States, a report of child abuse is made every ten seconds.
 Child abuse occurs at every socioeconomic level, across ethnic and cultural lines, within all religions and at all levels of education.
 National research suggests that one in four girls and one in six boys are subjected to some form of sexual abuse by 18 years of age.

 - Know the warning signs.
 Make sure those who work with kids learn about the risk factors and warning signs of child abuse.
-Distribute copies of the article “Symptoms of Child Abuse” from the Shepherd’s Watch website and check with the Child Abuse Prevention Council in your area for training opportunities.
+Check with the Child Abuse Prevention Council in your area for training opportunities.
 They often offer free classes.

 - Report child abuse and neglect when you become aware of it or suspect it.
 Statistics show that most victims are abused by someone known to them.
 Which means the abuser may also be known to you as well.
 If you see something, say something.
 It’s also important that everyone in your ministry understands that state laws mandate that abuse is reported.